Something's Wrong in the Neighborhood

 The Blogosphere's noise has tainted our view of reality for the majority of America.
 It may sell ebooks or online courses, but it’s unrealistic for the majority of families.
 Advice should be inclusive, not exclusive.

 It should make people appreciate their lives and make small adjustments in order to reach their goals.
 It should inspire people to read more posts because they feel as though they are truly understood, and someone has the burning desire to help them.

 So, what’s truly missing?
 It’s empathy and authenticity.

 Great, you save a ton of money and can retire in 3 years, but what about everyone else?
 What about the people who worry about getting to the daycare on time to get their kid, or the family who needs to clip coupons on Sunday’s to make sure they can put money in their emergency fund?
 Why are we leaving this information out?
 Why aren’t bloggers connecting with the majority of America?

-They may be too tired from raising 3 kids under 5.
-If we want to truly make a movement that includes everyone, we have to understand their wants, needs, and desires.
+They may be too tired from raising three kids under 5.
+If we want to make a movement that includes everyone truly, we have to understand their wants, needs, and desires.
 Our financial advice needs to include people who just want to make their lives a little bit easier.
 It doesn’t have to be one extreme to the next.

 If you want empathy and authenticity, you will find it here.
-No bs!
+No BS!
 So, what’s your financial story?